-For those looking for a monitor that can do it all, the Dell U2723QE monitor is worth your while, providing plenty of features, great visuals and multiple built-in color space options.
+For those looking for a monitor that can do it all, the Dell U2723QE is worth your while, providing plenty of features, great visuals and multiple built-in color space options.

 Unboxing and setting up the Dell U2723QE was simple, effortless, and toolless.
 In minutes, we assembled the stand, attached the monitor, and connected it to our computer.